GODrums/GODrums/README.md

 I'm Armin and these are the basics:

-- 👨‍💻 I'm currently working as freelance browser extension developer (MV3) 🌍
+- 👨‍💻 I'm currently traveling as a digital nomad
-- 🔭 In my spare time, I'm actively maintaining my extensions [BetterFloat](https://github.com/GODrums/BetterFloat) & [BetterBuff](https://github.com/GODrums/BetterBuff) as well as the NPM package [cs-tierlist](https://www.npmjs.com/package/cs-tierlist)
+- 🔭 In my spare time, I'm actively maintaining my browser extension [BetterFloat](https://github.com/GODrums/BetterFloat) as well as the NPM package [cs-tierlist](https://www.npmjs.com/package/cs-tierlist)
-- ⌨️ My bachelor thesis was a Big Data Analysis about misogyny with Tensorflow Machine Learning backend
+- ⌨️ Completed my Masters at the TU Munich researching the impact of gamification on next-generation developer environments
 - 🌱 My most exotic job was about developing a native CarPlay + iOS app
 - 📫 How to reach me: per email or Discord @ rums (former Rums#9989)
 - ⚡ Fun fact: down to contribute to any Counter-Strike-related projects